ovguyo/moviereview/README.md

 Confusion Matrix:

 ![cnnsa2](https://user-images.githubusercontent.com/35049725/34922329-b6726730-f98e-11e7-95dc-128af4ac8a48.png)

+According to the confusion matrix, 10963 positive reviews were correctly predicted (True Positive) and 11040 negative samples were correctly predicted (True Negative).
+And number of incorrect predictions are 1460 (False Positive) and 1537 (False Negative).
+Misclassification rate was calculated as.
+0.11988.

 In conclusion, it is obvious that CNN has an advantage of speed in comparison with LSTM.
 Despite of that, the accuracy obtained with LSTM (88.08 %) is a little better than accuracy of the CNN model (87.18 %).